viters/docs/cookbooks/template.md

 We created this template is to provide a clear scope and style for all recipes.
 This makes things easier and more consistent for readers, contributors, and the Directus Core team.

-That said.... _it is kinda nice to break the rule sometimes._
+That said.... _it is kinda nice to break the rules sometimes!_

 If there's a clear, distinct reason that your recipe should deviate from this template, feel free to make some modifications.
 You can also tag the team member that approved your GitHub issue and share your draft before you get too